jamesfreeman959/OSS-Partner-Day/AppServiceLinux/README.md

 ## Some other things to try
 How about some other things to try:

-.Push load onto the published application and see how the resource utilisation holds up .Scale the number of instances up or down to see performance increase/decrease
+- Push load onto the published application and see how the resource utilisation holds up
+- Scale the number of instances up or down to see performance increase/decrease